jesusdaver86/FuerzaGestionApp/README.md

 ## Project Description

 FuerzaGestionApp is a web application designed to streamline operational management, particularly for businesses in the transportation or logistics sector.
-It provides modules for handling passengers, managing vehicle units, and tracking sales, thereby helping to optimize core business processes.
+It provides modules for handling passengers, managing vehicle units, thereby helping to optimize core business processes.

 ## Technologies Used